 - Need: Addicted individuals often see gambling as a way to resolve other problems like debts, or even to recover previous betting losses.
 They feel the need to keep playing to try and solve these issues.

 - Mismatch of Priorities: Because gambling is a compulsion, it feels natural to place it higher on a list of priorities than is appropriate.
-It can overshadow family, work, and paying bills.
+It can overshadow family and friends, work, and paying bills.

 - Sense of Inevitability: Some problem gamblers see their habit as an inevitable part of life, about which nothing can be done.
 The problem may rise to the point that “gambling money” becomes a regular monthly expense, and often one that takes priority, as mentioned above.